chengtng/project_2/README.md

 1. Lesser waiting time compared to BTO flats
 2. Mature estates established infrastructures, amenitites and good accessibility
 3. More spacious than BTO flats
-4. Increments in resale grants for familieis buying 4-Room and 5-Room resale flats for the first time
+4. Increments in resale grants for families buying 4-Room and 5-Room resale flats for the first time
 5. Lesser costs on renovation needed
 6. More options for location and flat types